gutenbergtools/gutenbergsite/site/index.md

 <div class="homepage homepage__body">

-<h1 id="slogan"> Project Gutenberg is a library of over 75,000 free eBooks </h1>
+<h1 id="slogan"> Project Gutenberg is a library of {% include ebook_count.html %} free eBooks.</h1>

-<p id="sub-slogan"> Choose among free epub and Kindle eBooks, download them or read them online.
+<p id="sub-slogan"> Choose among free eBooks to download or read online.
 You will find the world's great literature here, with focus on older works for which U.S. copyright has expired.
-Thousands of volunteers digitized and diligently proofread the eBooks, for you to enjoy. </p>
+Thousands of volunteers digitized and proofread the eBooks, for you to enjoy. </p>

 <!-- Latest Books -->
 <div class="library">